luciasalar/lyrics-money-project/Readme.md

 So I guess the easiest way is to get a list of artist.
 I think this is the list of artists and songs Becky compiled last time.

 https://docs.google.com/spreadsheets/d/1QahDHH0Ls39FWFmDoocXQqkiFMtz2sU_9NoxoqPu3Mk/edit?usp=sharing

+#TOPICS

+getting topics with lyrics: topic_model2.py

+We can filter lyrics according to artist gender, year ...

+We obtain N topics from the lyrics, what information we have for topic?

+lda_result_test.csv (result file: data/result) *coherence score measures how coherence the cluster is*

+* We obtain values to represent the topics in each song.
+For example, song 1 contain: 0.01 Topic1...0.3 Topic 2

+dominance_test.csv

+* We obtain the dominant topic for each song

+domance_output_test.csv   (result file: data/result)